sparkle-project/sparkle-project.github.io/documentation/index.md

 * In <samp>Build Settings</samp> tab set "<samp>Runpath Search Paths</samp>" to `@loader_path/../Frameworks` (for non-Xcode projects add the flags `-Wl,-rpath,@loader_path/../Frameworks`).
 This is not a necessary step in recent versions of Xcode.
 * If you have your own process for copying/packaging your app make sure it preserves symlinks!

-CocoaPods and official binaries for Sparkle 2 aren't currently available.
+Package management and official binaries for Sparkle 2 aren't currently available.
 A nightly distribution can be downloaded from our [GitHub Actions page](https://github.com/sparkle-project/Sparkle/actions?query=event%3Apush+is%3Asuccess+branch%3A2.x) by selecting a recent workflow commit and downloading the `Sparkle-distribution*.tar.xz` artifact.
 Alternatively, you may checkout the [2.x](https://github.com/sparkle-project/Sparkle/tree/2.x) branch, clone Sparkle's repository with all its submodules, run `make release`, and extract the binaries in the resulting `Sparkle-2.0.0.tar.xz` (or `.bz2`) archive.
 Sandboxed applications using Sparkle 2 require [additional setup](/documentation/sandboxing).

 ### 2. Set up a Sparkle updater object